langroid/langroid/docs/quick-start/chat-agent-docs.md

 This Getting Started guide walked you through the core features of Langroid.
-If you want to see full working examples combining these elements, have a look at the `langroid-examples` repo, in the [`examples`](https://github.com/langroid/langroid-examples/tree/main/examples) folder.
+If you want to see full working examples combining these elements, have a look at the [`examples`](https://github.com/langroid/langroid-examples/tree/main/examples) folder in the `langroid-examples` repo.